santychuy/santychuy-component-library/README.md

 - [x] v0.0.2: Adding css files, compiled correctly
 - [x] v0.0.3: Adding sb and minify bundle
 - [x] v0.0.4: Crash the code, while adding twin.macro and the necessary configs that shows from the repos
+- [x] v0.0.5: Crash the code, also added babel plugin for rollup but nothing positive happened